Want to give your Arduino the ability to know exactly where it is on the planet? The NEO-6M GPS module can do just that—and more.

 NMEA Sentences

-The data you are getting on the serial monitor are actually NMEA sentences.
+The data you see on the serial monitor from the GPS module comes in the form of NMEA sentences.

-The NMEA standard is formatted in rows of data called sentences.
-Each sentence has comma-separated data fields to make it easier to parse by computers and microcontrollers.
+The NMEA standard is formatted in lines of data called sentences.
+Each NMEA sentence has a specific structure:

 Parsing NMEA Sentences